 Mar 4, 2017

-The Honors newsletter is a student newsletter released twice per year, usually at the end of fall and spring quarter.
-Started in 2015, the newsletter has gone on to win several awards at the National Collegiate Honors Council (NCHC) in the student-run electronic division, placing for five consecutive years and taking home first place in 2018 and 2019.
+The Honors newsletter is a student newsletter released twice per year, at the end of fall and spring quarter.
+Started in 2015, the newsletter has gone on to win several awards at the National Collegiate Honors Council (NCHC) in the student-run electronic division, placing for six consecutive years and taking home first place in 2018, 2019 and 2021.
 It features a variety of content, from Honors student spotlights to articles about the city of SLO.
-Check out our latest newsletters below!
+Check out our latest newsletter below!